-In May 2019, the GASB issued Statement No. 91, Conduit Debt Obligations.
+New Pronouncements: In May 2019, the GASB issued Statement No. 91, Conduit Debt Obligations.
 The Statement clarifies the existing definition of a conduit debt obligation; establishes that a conduit debt obligation is not a liability of the issuer; establishes standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improves required note disclosures.
 The requirements of this Statement are effective for the Bond Program's year ended June 30, 2023.

 In May 2020, the GASB issued Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.
 This Statement provides temporary relief to governments due to the COVID-19 pandemic by postponing the effective dates of Statements and Implementation Guides that first become effective or are scheduled to become effective for periods beginning after June 15, 2018 and later.
 Effective dates of the following Statements and Implementation Guides are postponed by one year: Statements No. 83, 84 and 88 to 93 as well as Implementation Guide No.'s 2018-1, 2019-1 and 2019-2.
 Effective dates for Statement No. 87 and Implementation Guide No. 2019-3 were postponed by 18 months.
-The requirements of this Statement are effective immediately.
+The requirements of these postponed Statements are effective immediately.

-The Authority is currently analyzing the impact of the required implementation of these new statements, but are not expected to have a significant impact on the Authority.
+The Authority continues to analyze the impact of the required implementation of these new statements, however, the Authority expects no significant impact.